gethinode/docs/content/en/opensource/bootstrap.md

 icon: fab bootstrap
 ---

-[Bootstrap]({{< param "links.bootstrap" >}}) is a popular, open-source web development framework.
+{{< link bootstrap >}}Bootstrap{{< /link >}} is a popular, open-source web development framework.
 Using a mobile-first approach, it provides several functions and components to simplify the creation of responsive websites.

 {{< button relref="layout" outline="true" >}}
     Check the grid system